msrosito/datascience-machinelearning/Readme.md

 - Linear models
     - Simple and multiple regression using `scikit-learn` and `statsmodels` libraries.
     - Generalized linear model Poisson using `scikit-learn`.
+    - Linear regression with correlated residuals.
+Generalized least squares using `statsmodels`.
 - Classifiers
     - Evaluation of binary classifiers using `scikit-learn`.
     - Logistic regression using `scikit-learn`.